 Glenns Ferry High School

-- Glenns Ferry High School's student population of 123 students has declined by 7% over five school years.
+- Glenns Ferry High School's student population of 123 students has stayed relatively flat over five school years.

-- The teacher population of 11 teachers has stayed relatively flat over five school years.
+- The teacher population of 12 teachers has grown by 9% over five school years.

 |Grades Offered||Grades 9-12|